NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 3.3 Subject to the above point, all refunds made will be issued as follows:

-3.3.1 GROUP/INDIVIDUAL CAMP TICKETS
+3.3.1 GROUP/INDIVIDUAL NN CAMP TICKETS

-Prior to 1st June 2025: 100% refund minus an admin fee of £5 per ticket.
+Prior to 1st June 2026: 100% refund minus an admin fee of £5 per ticket.

-From 1st June 2025: No refunds available.
+From 1st June 2026: No refunds available.

-3.3.2 GROUP/INDIVIDUAL MISSION TRACK TICKETS
+3.3.2 MISSION TRACK DEPOSIT & OUTREACH FEES

-Prior to 1st June 2025: 100% refund minus a mission track deposit fee of £50 per ticket.
+Prior to 1st June 2026: 100% refund minus a mission track deposit fee of £50.

-From 1st June 2025: No refunds available.
+From 1st June 2026: No refunds available.

 3.3.3 All booking fees (3%) and card handling fees (1.4% + 20p) are non-refundable.